amaddahi/neo4j_healthcheck/README.md

 	 # This example reports/plots on metrics, as well as runs a healthcheck against the logs/conf files as well as
 	 the online DB.
 Bolt port is by default set to 7687, however in this example, our instance is running on a non-default port.
-Furthermore, the instance is running on host_ip address.
+Furthermore, the instance is running on host_ip address(can be determined by executing:
+	 `curl ifconfig.co`.

 	 docker run                                    \
 	 -v <DIRPATH>/metrics:/app/metrics             \